 Afterwards, Rinse and Repeat for New Localizations

-The big benefit of correctly internationalizing an app is that each app localization is then relatively simple to do.
+The big benefit of correctly internationalizing Android apps is that each app localization is then relatively simple to do.
 You get the resource files translated for the new language or locale, check them, and include them in the app in an appropriately named folder (and update the app listing information in the app store.)
-Internationalization and localization techniques can also go further.
+Android localization and Internationalization techniques can also go further.
 One example is greater sophistication in the way Android selects the best resource folder for a locale that has not yet been handled as part of the app localization.
-Nonetheless, this guide already gives you basic information you should know concerning internationalization and localization of Android apps.
+Nonetheless, this guide already gives you basic information you should know concerning Android internationalization and localization.
 With the growing international market for Android solutions, we wish you success in satisfying users in the markets of your choice.